dpunj/blog/src/pages/posts/hello_world.md

 layout: ../../layouts/MarkdownPostLayout.astro
 title: 'hello_world'
 pubDate: 2022-07-01
-description: 'This is the first post of my new Astro blog.'
+description: 'This is the first post of my new blog.'
 author: 'divesh punjabi'
 image:
     url: 'https://docs.astro.build/assets/rose.webp'
     alt: 'The Astro logo on a dark background with a pink glow.'
-tags: ["astro", "blogging", "learning in public"]
+tags: ["blogging", "learning in public"]
 ---

 Welcome to my blog!
 Here, I will share my journey as I learn how to code.